 • Agreeing a list of issues and a chronology.

 • Preparation and attendance at Final Hearing for an additional fee

-NOTE: Our service will not include any advice or assistance in relation to any appeal.
+NOTE: My service will not include any advice or assistance in relation to any appeal.

 The time that it takes from your initial instructions to a final resolution of the case depends largely on the stage at which your case is resolved, that is of course if settlement is reached during pre-claim conciliation.
 If so your case is likely to take 1-2 months.